IDGCaptainRussia94/Terraria-SGAmod/README.md

 -The Strange Portal has been given a head and can now be manually moved into different houses

 -Cobalt Wraith now locks the hardmode forge, rather than the anvil

+-Wrath of Caliburn is now always immune to knockback

 -Cirno now enrages with a chance outside the snow biome and no longer becomes unhittable